isabelxklee/dev-blog-posts/redux.md

 ## What are the benefits of using Redux?
 1. Global state management
 If you've ever built a React app, you know how confusing [inverse data flow](https://dev.to) can be.
-While Redux doesn't completely erase the need for inverse data flow or local state management, it can make your life easier with global state management.
+While Redux doesn't completely erase the need for inverse data flow or local state management, it can make your life easier.

+If you're building a complex app with several components, passing down props between many layers of components can become messy.
+Global state allows us to manage state indepently of our components and sits above our App component.
+Any component can access the global state without getting props passed down from its parent component.

 #### What is global state vs. local state?
 Global state is independent of all other components.
 Its placed above the App component, usually in `index.js`.